 By county, approached roughly from southwest to northeast, this region includes all or parts of Monroe, Summers, Greenbrier, Nicholas, Pocahontas, Webster, Braxton, Upshur, Randolph, Tucker, Preston, Pendleton, Grant, Hardy, and Hampshire counties.

-The very darkest skies in the whole of the state open over remote mountain areas within this large region.
+The darkest skies in the state open over remote mountain areas within this large region.
 The largest of these deep dark areas is located in the Yew Mountains north of Cranberry Glades.
 Another is located above Allegheny Mountain on the Virginia border northeast of Frost.
 Another opens over the high Alleghenies north of Monterrey, Va., and south of Circleville and Spruce Knob, the highest point in West Virginia.

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email twice weekly.
 Sign me up!